 - Print, complete, and sign the Marriage License Application - Click Here

 - Make an appointment with the Customer Service Unit by contacting them at 905-871-1600.
 You will be asked if one of the applicants is a resident of the Niagara Region or if the wedding is taking place in the municipality (due to COVID-19 we are limiting those we provide this service to).
 You will be asked a series of screening questions when you book the appointment related to COVID-19.
 If you answer "yes" to any of the questions, you will be asked to delay booking your appointment and to contact Public Health.
 If you answer "no" to all of the questions, please proceed with booking your appointment.
 COVID-19 Customer Screening Questionnaire - Click Here

 - Bring the completed Marriage Licence Application (with additional requirements that may be needed as outlined below under Annulment or Divorce) and two pieces of valid identification (for each partner) to your appointment at Town Hall, 1 Municipal Centre Drive, Fort Erie.

 - To attend the appointment you must wear a mask and bring your own pen for signing documents.
 You will also be asked the same series of screening questions when you attend Town Hall related to COVID-19.
 If you answer “yes” to any of the questions, you will not be allowed to enter the Town Hall and will be asked to rebook your appointment.

-- Pay the licence fee of $130 in-person with cash or debit.
+- Pay the license fee of $130 in-person with cash or debit.
 Cheques will not be accepted.